sej3939/TT_4BIT_ALU/docs/info.md

 ## How it works

 4-bit ALU with ADD, SUB, MUL, DIV, AND, OR, XOR, NOT, and ENC instructions.
 Addition (ADD) and subtraction (SUB) results in a 4-bit output.
-Multiplicatoin (MUL) results in an 8-bit output.
+Multiplication (MUL) results in an 8-bit output.
 Division (DIV) results in an 8-bit output, with the most significant four bits being the remainder and the least significant four bits being the quotient.
 AND, OR, XOR results in a 4-bit output.
 NOT results in a 4-bit output using only the first input.
 Encryption (ENC) results in a 8-bit output that is the XOR of 0xAB and the concatenation of the two inputs.

 ## How to test